vackosar/vackosar.github.io/_drafts/dall-e-2.md

 - [OpenAI blog](https://openai.com/blog/clip/)
 - trained on a 400M images with and text from the internet
 - robust to distribution shift
-- separate text and image encoder,
+- separate text and image [transformer](/ml/transformers-self-attention-mechanism-simplified) encoder
 - contrastive training for representations to correspond
 - maximize cosine similarity
 - generative methods not worked so well - too much text variety